Church of St. James the Less, Philadelphia

-The Church of St. James the Less is a historic Episcopal church in Philadelphia, Pennsylvania, that was architecturally influential.
+The Church of St. James the Less is a historic Episcopal church in Philadelphia, Pennsylvania, United States, that was architecturally influential.
 As St. James-the-Less Episcopal Church, it was designated a National Historic Landmark for its Gothic Revival architecture, which influenced a generation of subsequent churches.

 History

 Philanthropist and merchant Robert Ralston wanted to found a church near his land on Ridge Road, but died shortly before this church's founding.
 His friend Samuel Jarvis had helped found the General Theological Seminary in New York and knew about the Cambridge Camden Society.
-This congregation was admitted to the Episcopal Diocese of Pennsylvania on 22 May 1846 and on 26 September 1846, took the corporate name of "Rector, Church Wardens and Vestrymen of St. James the Less."
-The new congregation acquired land from nearby Laurel Hill Cemetery and wanted to build a church that could serve not only the wealthy families with mansions overlooking the Schuylkill River or on Hunting Park Avenue, but also working-class people of the nearby industrial neighborhood now known as Allegheny West.
+On May 22, 1846, the congregation was admitted to the Episcopal Diocese of Pennsylvania and on September 26th, took the corporate name of "Rector, Church Wardens and Vestrymen of St. James the Less."
+The new congregation acquired land from nearby Laurel Hill Cemetery to build a church that could serve not only the wealthy families with mansions overlooking the Schuylkill River or on Hunting Park Avenue, but also the working-class people of the nearby industrial neighborhood, now known as Allegheny West.

 The parish was traditionally Tractarian or High Church in churchmanship orientation.
-It did not install gas lighting in 1869, but did allow oil lamps to replace the original candles circa 1885.
-Further modernization occurred in the early 20th century, including not only the tower and chimes (dedicated 1910) but also electric lighting and central heat circa 1913.
+It chose to not install gas lighting when the opportunity was presented in 1869, but did allow oil lamps to replace the original candles circa 1885.
+Further modernization occurred in the early 20th century, including not only the tower and chimes, which were dedicated in 1910, but also electric lighting and central heat around 1913.

 Documents exist concerning its Anglo-Catholic practices in the early 20th century.